RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 ### Reapply other manual configurations

+When upgrading the operator, there are few configurations you'll need to reapply.

-When upgrading your cluster, you need to manually reapply the `ValidatingWebhookConfiguration` for the admission controller.
+If you have the admission controller enabled, you need to manually reapply the `ValidatingWebhookConfiguration`.
 See the [Enable the admission controller]({{<relref "/kubernetes/deployment/quick-start#enable-the-admission-controller">}}) step during deployment for more details.

 If you are using OpenShift, you will also need to manually reapply the [Security context constraints](https://docs.openshift.com/container-platform/4.8/authentication/managing-security-context-constraints.html) file ([`scc.yaml`]({{<relref "/kubernetes/deployment/openshift/openshift-cli#deploy-the-operator" >}})).